defano/wyldcard/README.md

 I successfully implemented enough of the runtime environment and HyperTalk scripting language to demonstrate each of the core aspects of HyperCard, including parts, attributes, event messaging, local and global variables, built-in and user-defined functions, and complex prepositional chunk expressions.

-The project uses Antlr4 as the parser generator, and the NetBeans IDE for much of the Swing UI development.
+The project uses Antlr4 as the parser generator, and the IntelliJ GUI Designer for much of the Swing UI development (see the section below for information about modifying UI components).
 With this implementation you can create buttons and fields in the UI and attach scripts to them for controlling their presentation and behavior.
 About 95% of the HyperTalk's expression language is implemented, as is the ability for one object to send messages to another, or to dynamically execute or evaluate code (i.e., any string of text can be executed as a script using the do command).

 Note that this project was originally implemented with the JCup/JFlex LALR parser generator tools and was converted to Antlr in July, 2016.
 The JCup implementation can be found in the (abandoned) `jcup` branch.